Skip to main content

 • When multiple allow rules match, the most restrictive limits win.

-• Use simulation before rollout to confirm the effective decision.
+• Use simulation to confirm the effective decision represented by the stored policy.

 Budget policies